grantcarthew/start-prototype/docs/cli/start-config-context.md

 **No context configured:**

 ```
-No context 'nonexistent' found in global config.
+No context 'nonexistent' found in configuration.

-Configure: start config context new global
+Configure: start config context new
 ```

 **Interactive selection:**